 Transfer the batter to the prepared loaf pan.
 Sprinkle the top evenly with half the topping sugar, then the optional pepitas, and then the rest of the topping sugar.
 Bake until a tester emerges clean from the center, about 1 hour (I left mine in a bit longer, and it was still ever so slightly underbaked).

-Let cook in the pan on a wire rack for about 20 minutes.
+Let cool in the pan on a wire rack for about 20 minutes.
 Then invert the cake onto the rack, turn right side up, and let cool completely.
 Serve at room temperature.
 The cake will keep, well wrapped, at room temperature for 4 days or in the refrigerator for about 1 week.